inesvar/Tiling/README.md

 ./main
 ```

+To compile on windows, checkout branch `windows` and build using Visual Studio.

 ## Keybindings

 **`Del` removes all the polygons.**

 Move the edge cursor by pressing `Tab` or `Shift+Tab`.

 Add a polygon on the edge cursor by pressing keys `3` to `9` (keys on the numpad also work).
 Keys `0` to `2` create polygons with 10 to 12 sides.
-Pressing `Shift` adds 10 sides to the polygon (so pressing `Shift` and `0` creates a polygon with 20 sides).
+Pressing `Shift` adds 10 sides to the polygon (so pressing `Shift` and `0` creates a polygon with 20 sides),
+but only on Linux.

 `Backspace` removes the last polygon.
-Note that this won't work if the last polygon filled a blank and all of its edges overlap an existing one.
+Note that this won't work if the last polygon filled a blank (ie if all of its edges overlap with already existing ones).

 Mouse movements move the camera.